 Of course, God doesn’t just want that kind of intimacy with Sarah Young—He wants it with each and every one of us!
 I have to agree with her that listening and journaling have probably “increased my intimacy with Him more than any other practice,” too.
 The “two-way journaling” posts on my blog are nuggets of treasure gleaned from my own devotional times with Him, but what I hope they will do most is motivate you to ask the Lord some questions and start journaling sweet conversations with Him on your own.
 Our journaling is never adding to Scripture—but it is the fulfillment of Scripture, a fulfillment of the story of God’s ages-long desire for you.
 He loves you so much and He can’t wait to spend time with you!

-(If you want more help to get started with your own two-way journaling, I recommend Mark Virkler’s teaching on the 4 Keys).
+(For a discussion in greater depth, check out my series on A Biblical Basis For Hearing God’s Voice.
+If you want more help to get started with your own two-way journaling, I recommend Mark Virkler’s teaching on the 4 Keys).